digs1998/Calmpanion/README.md

 - Text-based chat interface
 - Speech-to-text input capability
-- Multiple AI model support (Gemini Pro and Llama 3.3-70B-Instruct)
+- Multimodal AI model support (Gemini Pro and Llama 3.3-70B-Instruct, OpenAI whisper (for voice support))
 - Customizable prompt templates
 - System prompt customization options
 - Responsive UI built with Streamlit

 ## Prerequisites

-- A Replit account
+- A Github, and Streamlit Account
 - API keys for:
   - Google Gemini (for Gemini Pro)
   - Hugging Face (for Llama 3.3 access) (Work in progress!)
+  - OpenAI API key

 ## Setup Instructions

-1. **Fork this Repl** to your Replit account
+1. **Fork this Repl** to your Github account

 2. **Set up API Keys in Secrets**:
    - Click on the "Secrets" tool in the left sidebar (lock icon)
    - Add the following secrets:
      - `GOOGLE_API_KEY` - Your Google Gemini API key
-     - `HUGGINGFACE_API_KEY` - Your Hugging Face API key for accessing Llama 3.3
+     - `HF_ACCESS_TOKEN` - Your Hugging Face API key for accessing Llama 3.3

 3. **Run the Application**:
    - Click the "Run" button at the top of the screen